dchen40/Solution-to-Collection-of-Data-Science-Take-home-Challenges-/README.md

 # DS_takehome:My-solution-to-the-book-A-collection-of-Data-Science-Take-home-Challenges-
 My python hands-on exercise on data wrangling and modeling

+This repository is for self-learning purpose.
+I am sharing my work

+I am really happy if my solution is helpful to you.
+However, I won't provide the original book or the data files.
+If you want to do the exercise, you can go to https://datamasked.com/ to purchase the book.
+Please respect the author of the original work.

 1. Conversion Rate

 2. Spanish Translation A/B Test Employee Retention